Skip to main content

 We recommend using the Akada email server—especially for studio-wide emails, statements, and confirmations.

-However, this article provides instructions for both methods so you can choose what works best for your studio’s needs.
+However, this article provides instructions for both methods, allowing you to choose what works best for your studio’s needs.

 Setting Up Email